oamk-isri/web-tekniikat-demo/README.md

 NOTE: This is a school course project.
 You most likely wont find anything interesting here.

 ## Tasks
+This repository aims to combine all tasks for the "Web Tekniikat" course.

+- **Bootstrap individual work** published with github pages, [Astrosite](https://oamk-isri.github.io/web-tekniikat-demo/index.html)
-The "JavaScript Individual work" is done on `guestbook.html` page, which can be seen live [here](https://oamk-isri.github.io/web-tekniikat-demo/pages/guestbook.html).
+- The **JavaScript Individual work** is done on `guestbook.html` page, which can be seen live on the website.
+[Direct link here](https://oamk-isri.github.io/web-tekniikat-demo/pages/guestbook.html).

 # Tooling